Frequently Asked Questions

 Once a startup has submitted their application, The Utilities and their subject matter experts will review the submission.
 The program will be in touch with startups that present the best fit to arrange for the startup to attend the Bootcamp module for a series of one to one meetings with The Utilities.

-At the conclusion of Bootcamp the successful startups will be invited to join a series of three, one week modules around the globe.
+At the conclusion of Bootcamp the successful startups will be invited to join a series of modules*.
 During these modules, startups work closely with The Utilities, local accelerators and mentors to refine their company’s solution and explore options to jump start their company’s growth.

 When will a startup know if they have been successful in their application?

-Applications for the 2020 program close on the 31st January 2020.
-We aim to notify the startup at least 4 weeks prior to Bootcamp, to allow for travel arrangements.
-Visa assistance, all flights and accommodation are covered by the program.
+Applications for the 2021 program close on the 29th March 2021.
+We aim to notify the startup at least 4 weeks prior to Bootcamp, to allow for resource allocation, preperation, travel arrangements.
+Visa assistance, all flights (if applicable) and accommodation are covered by the program.

 I’ve been invited to apply for Free Electrons, what does this mean?